mattmaynes2/aria/reports/research/02-AutomationSystems.md

 ### Description

 SmartThings is Samsung's home automation system.
-The System provides a hub that connects smart devices together.
-These devices are able to be controlled through the SmartThings App.
-The app supports controlling devices using a schedule or using IFTTT.
+Similar to  Wink, they provide their own app allowing a user to control devices using scheduling or IFTTT.

 ### Technical Overview

 #### Communication Protocols

-    - Z-wave
-    - Zigbee
-    - Wifi
+SmartThings supports devices that communicate using the Z-Wave, ZigBee, or WiFi communication protocols

 #### Device Discovery/Setup
 Adding a new device is done through the app.
-A user will click "find device" the hub will then search for new z-wave and zigbee devices.
-After the device is found the user adds it to a room and names the device.
+A user will click "find device", prompting the hub to search for any new Z-Wave, ZigBee, or WiFi devices.
+When the device is found the user adds it to a room and names the device.

 ### Network